2019 Faculty

 Tacoma, WA

-Mario Ponticello, DPM graduated from Inova Fairfax Hospital Podiatric Surgical Residency in 2008.
+Mario Ponticello, DPM, DABFAS graduated from Inova Fairfax Hospital Podiatric Surgical Residency in 2008.
 He then began private practice in Milwaukee, WI for seven years.
 He has been involved in residency and student education for the last eight years as a prior teaching faculty member at Columbia St Mary's Podiatric Residency Program and Wheaton Franciscan Podiatric Residency Program.
 In 2015, Dr Ponticello transitioned to Tacoma Washington as the Chief of the Limb Preservation Service and Director of the Complex Lower Extremity Surgery and Research Fellowship at Madigan Army Medical Center.

 Hamid Sattar, MD